 Our anti-theft GPS tracker guide for cars and e-bike tracker roundup cover adjacent scenarios that share similar logic.

-Owners of foldable scooters who already use an AirTag inside the stem may want our AirTag for e-bike guide as a starting point, though AirTags lack the cellular fallback that makes GPS trackers reliable beyond Apple’s Find My network.
+Owners of foldable scooters who already use an AirTag inside the stem can treat that setup as a short-range fallback; our AirTag scooter mount guide covers the hidden stem and deck options, though AirTags lack the cellular fallback that makes GPS trackers reliable beyond Apple’s Find My network.
 Riders who also own a motorcycle should check our motorcycle GPS tracker comparison for crossover use cases.

 Bottom Line